-The Corporation has research programs focused on developing proprietary therapeutics to treat heart failure underway at international centers of excellence, including the University of Alberta, the Houston Methodist DeBakey Heart & Vascular Center, and TecSalud del Tecnológico de Monterrey ("TecSalud").
-Cardiol has also established an exclusive manufacturing arrangement with Dalton Pharma Services, a Health Canada approved, FDA registered and inspected, current Good Manufacturing Practice ("cGMP") manufacturer of pharmaceuticals, including cannabinoids, for supplying finished pharmaceutically manufactured cannabidiol products to support the Corporation's research and commercial development programs.
+The Corporation has research programs focused on developing nanotherapeutics to treat heart failure underway at international centers of excellence, including the University of Alberta, the Houston Methodist DeBakey Heart & Vascular Center, and TecSalud del Tecnológico de Monterrey ("TecSalud").
+Cardiol has also established an exclusive manufacturing arrangement with Dalton Pharma Services, a Health Canada approved, U.S. Food and Drug Administration ("FDA") registered and inspected, Current Good Manufacturing Practice ("cGMP") manufacturer of pharmaceuticals, including cannabinoids, for supplying finished pharmaceutically manufactured cannabidiol products to support the Corporation's research and commercial development programs.

-Cardiol has an Exclusive Supply Agreement with Noramco, Inc. ("Noramco") to support Dalton's manufacturing program with large scale supply of pure pharmaceutical cannabidiol.
+Cardiol has an exclusive supply agreement with Noramco, Inc. ("Noramco") to support Dalton's manufacturing program with large scale supply of pure pharmaceutical cannabidiol.
 During the period, the Exclusive Supply Agreement was assigned to Purisys, LLC ("Purisys"), an affiliate of Noramco headquartered in Athens, Georgia.
 This assignment had no impact on Cardiol's rights under the Exclusive Supply Agreement.